• Skip to primary navigation

 Workplace Math 11

-In Workplace Math 11, students study a variety of topics including slope, budgeting and financial literacy and 2D representations of 3D objects as well as graph interpretation.
+In Workplace Math 11, students study various topics, including slope, budgeting and financial literacy and 2D representations of 3D objects, and graph interpretation.

-Required Prerequisites: Foundations of Math Principles 10 or Workplace Math 10
+Required Prerequisites: Foundations of Math and Pre-Calc 10 or Workplace Math 10

 Physical Education 11

-The purpose of this course is to encourage regular, enjoyable physical activity that contributes to a healthy body and mind.
-Students plan their own program and choose their own activities, which might range from something as simple as walking the dog to participation in team sports.
-In addition to the physical activity program, there are written activities and readings promoting and facilitating an active lifestyle.
+This course encourages regular, enjoyable physical activity that contributes to a healthy body and mind.
+Students plan their own programs and choose their own activities, which might range from something as simple as walking the dog to participating in team sports.
+In addition to the physical activity program, written activities and readings promote and facilitate an active lifestyle.

 Required Prerequisites: Physical Education 10